What Is The Founder Of Judaism

 • Real-World Example: The discovery of the Dead Sea Scrolls offered unprecedented insights into Jewish life and thought during the Second Temple period, revealing a diversity of perspectives and interpretations of Jewish law.

 3. Study Jewish History: Understanding the historical context in which Judaism developed is crucial.
-From the ancient Near East to the modern era, Jewish history is filled with pivotal moments that shaped the faith.
+From the ancient Near East to the modern era, Jewish history is filled with important moments that shaped the faith.

 • Practical Advice: Focus on key periods such as the Babylonian exile, the Second Temple period, and the Rabbinic era to understand how Judaism adapted and evolved over time.